Whatever Happened To WISP After Shark Tank?

 The WISP still thrives -- and has diversified over time

-Since appearing on "Shark Tank," the WISP line has heavily diversified.
+After appearing on "Shark Tank," the WISP line heavily diversified.
 The company also added a Pet WISP broom system specifically to clean up pet hair, the bigWISP and the handWISP, which offer handheld options to the product's cleaning power, a self-cleaning mop, a vacuum intended for use on draperies, and a microfiber dusting cloth and glove options.
 That's a lot of ways to WISP, and apparently, audiences enjoyed the variety.
-The average WISP costs around $34.95, with bundles that can cost up to $69.95.
-The store often runs sales on the product.
-The company has also developed a lasting relationship with QVC, and its line of products were last sold there in May 2022.
+The company's online store often ran sales on the product, and they also developed a lasting relationship with QVC; its line of products were last sold there in May 2022.

-Even better, since "Shark Tank" WISP has turned around its million-plus dollar debt.
-That's excellent news for a struggling company that seemed to stand on the brink of death before Lori Greiner expressed her interest in the product.
+In the wake. of the "Shark Tank" appearance, WISP turned around its million-plus dollar debt.
+This appeared to be excellent news for a struggling company that seemed to stand on the brink of death before Lori Greiner expressed her interest in the product.